fent/node-torrent/README.md

 * `name` - Can be used only in multi file mode.
 If not given, defaults to name of directory.
 * `pieceLength` - How to break up the pieces.
 Must be an integer `n` that says piece length will be `2^n`.
 Default is 256KB, or 2^18.
 * `private` - Set true if this is a private torrent.
-* `source` - This goes into the `info` dictionary of the torrent.
+* `moreInfo` - These go into the `info` dictionary of the torrent.
 Useful if you want to make a torrent have a unique info hash from a certain tracker.
 * `maxFiles` - Max files to open during piece hashing.
 Defaults to 250.

 `callback` is called with a possible `err`, and a `Torrent` object when hashing is finished.